BED-3052 Internationalisation and negotiations - 10 ECTS

 The group assignment makes up 30 % of the total grade.

-Reflection note The reflection note is an individual assignment, maximum five pages including front page and references.
+The reflection note is an individual assignment, maximum seven pages including front page and references.
 After the negotiations have been carried out, the student writes a reflection note based on one of the two cases.
 The student should offer an analysis of the negotiation process leading to the outcome of the selected negotiation.
-Secondly the student has to offer her/his point of view regarding the learning outcomes: What did you learn as a result of taking part in the two negotiation cases?
+Secondly the student has to offer her/his point of view regarding the learning outcomes: What did you learn as a result of taking part in the selected negotiation case?

 Information about the deadline for the submission of the reflection note will be given in the beginning of the semester.
 Provide the candidate number on the front page of the reflection note.
-The reflection note should be submitted both as a paper size and as a PDF file in Fronter.
+The reflection note should be submitted in Wiseflow.

 The individual reflection note makes up 10 % of the total grade.

 The written exam is held at campus Tromsø.
 The written exam makes up 60 % of the total grade.

 The students have to complete some requirements in order to sit for the written examination.